What is Energy Queensland?

 BEng(Minerals Processing) GAICD

-Helen brings strategy, risk and governance expertise to the Board.
-Her career includes operational, leadership and commissioning roles in the mining and health industries.
+Helen brings strategy, risk and governance expertise to the Board, with extensive utilities governance experience.
+Her career includes operational, leadership and commissioning roles in the mining industry.
 More recently Helen has worked as a consultant supporting organisations to formulate strategies for bottom line, sustainable improvements.

 Helen is a non-executive director with Northern Territory Power and Water Corporation, where she is the Chair of the Audit and Risk Committee, Mater Health Services North Queensland and Northern Australia Primary Health Limited.